dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-he `QueryProcessor` class constructs a specific `IQueryHandler<TQuery, TResult>` type based on the type of the supplied query instance.
-This type is used to ask the supplied container class to get an instance of that type.
-Unfortunately we need to call the `Handle` method using reflection (by using the C# 4.0 `dymamic` keyword in this case), because at this point it is impossible to cast the handler instance, as the generic `TQuery` argument is not available at compile time.
+The `QueryProcessor` class constructs a specific `IQueryHandler<TQuery, TResult>` type based on the type of the supplied query message.
+This type is used to ask the supplied container class to get an instance of that handler.
+Unfortunately you need to call the `Handle` method using reflection (I'm using the C# `dymamic` keyword in this case), because at this point it is impossible to cast the handler instance, as the generic `TQuery` argument is not available at compile time.
 However, unless the `Handle` method is renamed or gets other arguments, this call will never fail and if you want to, it is very easy to write a unit test for this class.
-Using reflection will give a slight drop, but is nothing to really worry about (especially when you're using [Simple Injector](https://simpleinjector.org) as your DI library, because it is [blazingly fast](http://www.palmmedia.de/Blog/2011/8/30/ioc-container-benchmark-performance-comparison)).
+Using reflection will give a slight drop, but is nothing to really worry about (especially when you're using [Simple Injector](https://simpleinjector.org) as your DI library.

 {{% sidebar "Alternative QueryProcessor implementations" %}}
 One of the major downsides of using `dynamic` in C# is that it can't invoke methods on an internal type, even when the method in question is part of a publicly defined interface.
 This would result in an exception like the following:

 > Microsoft.CSharp.RuntimeBinder.RuntimeBinderException: \'\'MyDecorator\' does not contain a definition for \'Handle\'\'

-I've been bitten by this many times, especially when I accidentally defined one of my decorators as `internal`.
+I've been bitten by this many times, typically by accidentally defining one of my decorators as `internal`.

-Instead of using dynamic, an alternative is using the .NET Reflection API.
+Instead of using `dynamic`, an alternative is using the .NET Reflection API.
 For instance:

 ```
 var method = handlerType.GetMethod("Handle");
 return (TResult)method.Invoke(handler, new object[] { query });
 ```

-.NET Reflection, however, comes with a downside of its own, which is that thrown exceptions are wrapped in a `TargetInvocationException`.
+.NET Reflection, unfortunately, comes with a downside of its own, which is that thrown exceptions are wrapped in a `TargetInvocationException`.
 This is very annoying, for instance when debugging and analyzing the log file, but especially when you need to handle exceptions higher up the call stack—for instance when catching `ValidationExceptions`.
 But rethrowing the inner exception, unfortunately, causes the loss of the original stack trace.

 Losing the stack trace can be prevented by making use of the [ExceptionDispatchInfo](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.exceptionservices.exceptiondispatchinfo) class.
 Using that approach, the `QueryProcessor`'s `Process` method becomes the following: